bgachara/notes/dsa.md

 - Pattern Recognition - notice similarities, differences, properties or trends in data.
 - Pattern Generalization - define a concept or idea in general terms via doing away with the unnecessary.
 Abstraction.
 - Algorithm design - repeatable, step-by-step process to solve a particular problem.

+## Misc

+- Sometimes we find that many questions have a similar structure and are instances of the same problem.